Yard1/facebookmessenger-exif/README.md

 Assuming everything has gone well, you should see text appearing showing Facebook Messenger Exif going from media file to media file adding dates.
 It should only take a few moments per file.

-If you have an especially large archive, you can speed up the process by first going through your Facebook archive and deleting the media you don't want and then running the tool.
+If you have an especially large archive you can speed up the process by first going through your Facebook archive and deleting the media you don't want, and then running the tool.
 It will skip all missing media files and thereby speed up the process.

 ## Contributing
 Pull requests and issues reports alike are welcome.
 Additionally, if you know any Java, there is an issue report to implement this functionally directly into facebook-data-image-exif: https://github.com/addshore/facebook-data-image-exif/issues/15